Category Archives: France

 Just back from Tarn Gorge with the Yakraft, All the way from Florac to Millau; about 86km.
 I’m amazed the beating this boat takes, scrapping through the shallows and bouncing off the scenery.
 It took me two days plus two half-days each end, so about 18 hours of actual paddling.
 Surprisingly, I saw only day-renters or youth groups on the river – zero other private tourists like me.
 And from Florac to Montbrun, and Rozier to Millau I was the only boat on the water of any kind, unless you count an inflatable flying Pegasus.

-There are two + one unavoidable portages: Prades (KM23.4) and a longer haul at Pas the Soucy (KM51.6), plus the bridge being repaired at Ispagnac (KM8.9) which will be fixed by now.
+There are two unavoidable portages: Prades (KM23.4) and a longer haul at Pas the Soucy (KM51.6).
 There are also two canoe chutes (Les Vignes; KM54.1, and just before Millau (KM83.3) plus an odd, unsigned low weir drop at La Malene (KM42.2).
 See the map below.

 tarnrd